Tony1986111/yolocheck/README.md

 ## Usage Instructions

 * **User Registration & Login:**
   Use the frontend to register and log in.
+The whole website is hosted and can be found at https://yolocheck.xyz/.
 Registration verifies that the wallet address and subscription status are valid.
 * **Wallet Connection:**
   Click the “Connect Wallet” button to connect via MetaMask.
 The system will check whether the user is already registered and subscribed.
 * **Data Querying:**